 Keep up with Friends of the Little One on Facebook.

 Mole isn't as common in burrito form, but it's no less lovable.
 The earthy mole and soft filling benefit from the griddle-crisped tortilla exterior.
 It also comes vegan.

 Balance this with a tart glass of their house tamarindo.

 Keep up with Martin's Comida Chingona on Facebook.

-Brussels sprouts and amaranth get the royal treatment in the Coles Con Mole Chilhuacle.
+Brussels sprouts and amaranth get the royal treatment in the Coles Con Mole Chilhuacle from the dinner menu.
 The yellow mole is made with the rare yellow chilhuacle pepper.

 For more information, visit pencarestaurante.com.

 Reforma's Mole de Pollo takes airline roasted chicken breast and dresses it lavishly in mole colorado con poblano, Cotija, cilantro, and scallions, all served with Spanish rice and black beans.

 This Enmoladas de Pollo uses a family recipe that spans three generations The four enmoladas, which are like folded tacos bathed in mole, are filled with shredded chicken and topped with cheese and onion and served with a side of rice.